 Lightning bolts create X-rays

-The Browse Data section allows you to navigate databases and tables, view metadata about those tables, and create X-rays.
-X-rays are a way to autogenerate questions and explorations of your data that you can customize to suit your needs.
-At Metabase, we’ve seen quite a few dashboards, so we have a good idea of the kinds of things that folks often want to see, and we’ve designed X-rays to give people quick insights into their tables.
+X-rays are a way to autogenerate questions and explorations of your data.
+At Metabase, we’ve seen quite a few dashboards, so we have a good idea of the kinds of things that people often want to see, and we’ve designed X-rays to give people quick insights into their tables.
 Figure 2 is an X-ray that was automatically created for the

 Data Reference pages

 The Details tab contains metadata about this database.
-As you can see in Figure 5, the Details tab features three sections that you can use to provide information about this dataset to your users:
+As you can see in figure 5, the tab features three sections that you can use to provide information about this dataset to your users: